thrishank/gmail-ai/README.md

 ### Description

-This project is a Gmail AI application that uses Google's Generative AI and Google s Gemini API to classify emails into different categories.
+This project is a Gmail AI application that uses Google's Gmail AI and Google s Gemini API to classify emails into different categories.
 It integrates with Gmail to help users manage and organize their emails efficiently.

 ### Demo